 ABOUT FROG POSE YOGA

-- To begin with, the pose is in a seated position with both the feet below your knees.
+- Begin the pose in a seated position with both the feet below your knees.
 Make sure that both the knees are touching as well as your toes.

 - Roll your spine forward, over the knees while exhaling.